HVWesterhoff/mitocycling/README.md

 "Fusion-fission-mitophagy cycling and metabolic reprogramming coordinate Nerve Growth Factor (NGF)-dependent neuronal differentiation" with authors
 Ilaria Goglia, Ewelina Węglarz-Tomczak, Claudio Gioia, Yanhua Liu, Assunta Virtuoso, Marcella Bonanomi, Daniela Gaglio, Noemi Salmistraro, Ciro De Luca, Michele Papa, Lilia Alberghina, Hans V Westerhoff and Anna Maria Colangelo
-In the folder there is a text file describing the modelling as well as the actual modelling files.
+In the folder there is a text file ("Supporting information computational modelling* [as well as an older version]) describing the modelling as well as the actual modelling files.
 The latter can be run in Copasi.